lcruz4/ts-leetcode-testsuite/README.md

 ```

 if input file is an object with at least an arg1 key, it will send each key as a positional argument to your solution.

+## Param Transformer

+Some problems require you to define a data structure and that data structure is used as the input.
+In order to support this you can create a `paramTransformer.ts` file in the problem directory.
+This file should default export a function that takes in the input as it's native type such as an array, and returns the params as the type that is actually needed in the solution as **an array**.

+Example: problem 23 takes an array of `ListNode`s as input.
+The input, however, is represented as a `number[][]`.
+Note also that the problem gives you the class definition for a ListNode.
+You'll need to define the `ListNode` class somewhere, so it is recommended to also create an `extra.ts` file whenever there is extra code that is not needed in your solution.
+You can define `ListNode` in `extra.ts` and export it.
+You can then import it in a file called `paramTransformer.ts` and use it to convert the `number[][]` to a `ListNode[]`.
+When you run this problem it will automatically use the paramTransformer to give the correct input to your solution function.

+Also see `src/leetcode/example/paramTransformer.ts` for a trivial example.